Wildsong/geoserver-compose/README.md

 # geoserver-compose

-GeoServer + GeoWebCache + PostGIS + pgadmin all working together in perfect harmony in a Docker Compose setup.
+GeoServer + GeoWebCache + pgadmin all working together in perfect harmony in a Docker Compose setup.

 This project uses docker-compose to orchestrate creation and startup